 History and etymology

-The condition is named after Dr. Takayasu (Japanese ophthalmologist) who initially described similar vascular features on the retina in 1908.
+The condition is named after, a Japanese ophthalmologist, Mikito Takayasu (1860-1938) who initially described similar vascular features on the retina in a 22 year old female patient in 1908 12.

 - 1. Dähnert W. Radiology Review Manual.
 Lippincott Williams & Wilkins.
 (2011) ISBN:1609139437.
 Read it at Google Books - Find it at Amazon